 On the maps in the figure 5, basic statistics about the spatial distribution of the features are presented - in aggregation to microregion level.
 Such binning is relatively coarse - because of that, some of the statistics can be not reliable in the regions with a very small number of customers.
 That is why I have decided to remove from the map these microregions, in which the number of customers was less than 5.

-Figure 5: Cartograms presenting customers statistics by microregion.
+Figure 5: Cartograms presenting customers statistics by microregion: a) …., b)…., c)…., d)…….

-The top-left map shows the number of customers per 10 thousand inhabitants.
+The top-left map (see Fig.5a) shows the number of customers per 10 thousand inhabitants.
 It is visible that bigger shares of customers appear in the southern part of the country, concentrated in the triangle between São Paulo, Rio de Janeiro, and Belo Horizonte agglomerations.

-The top-right map shows percentages of customers that placed a second order in each microregion.
+The top-right map (see Fig.5b) shows percentages of customers that placed a second order in each microregion.
 It could be argued that in the northern part of the country the people this percentage is a bit higher.
 However, this relationship is rather weak.
 The same can be said about the mean review score (bottom-left map) - there is no clear pattern visible.

 Mean transaction value (bottom-right) is bigger in the northern, more desolated part of Brazil (because of the Amazon Rainforest).
 One explanation could be that in these parts deliveries of the packages are more complicated/expensive/take more time, and thus the customers are more eager to place one bigger order than few small ones.
 Another possibility is that in the northern part the competition between e-commerce sites is smaller, and thus the customers are pushed to buying more items at one supplier.